OpenMDAO/OpenMDAO-Framework/docs/optimization/case_recorders.rst

 ListCaseRecorder    Python List
 ================== ==================================================================

-The recorders are interchangable, so you can use any of them in a slot that can accept them.
+The recorders are interchangeable, so you can use any of them in a slot that can accept them.
 All drivers contain a slot that can accept a list of case recorders.
 Why a list?
 That is so you can have the same case data recorded in multiple ways if you want to.
 For example, you could have use the DumpCaseRecorder to output data to the screen, and use the DBCaseRecorder to save the same data to database.